s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 ~~~~

 When dealing with WHNF and NF, note that in all computations annotated with some
-forcing construct, be it `seq` or `deepseq`, laziness does go away entirely.
+forcing construct, be it `seq` or `deepseq`, laziness does not go away entirely.
 All forced values, even the ones forced to NF, can still be considered somewhat
 lazy as they are only forced when they are requested.
-This is in practice,
+However, in practice,
-however, usually a desired property in Haskell programs.
+this is usually a desired property.

 #### Pattern Matching